Plants as the test subjects

 Even though some human beings are labelling prayer as a superstitious cultural relic, every country of the world still has millions of people who pray daily about family, local matters, and the collective conditions of the consciousness of the world.

-Another reason to do research is this: Proportional to a century with less and less God and religious training, such as not memorizing the Ten Commandments, has resulted in the potential loss of prayer and values being considered to heal and help people.
-That reason of a lack of religious training for children Christians and Jews did grasp about the need for doing spiritual research.
+Another reason to do research is this: Proportional to a century with less and less God and religious training for children, such as not memorizing the Ten Commandments, has resulted in the potential loss of prayer and values being considered to heal and help people.
+That reason of a lack of religious training for children, some Christians and Jews did grasp as a need for doing spiritual research.

 Bruce and John Klingbeil were pro-science.
 John did explain to Christians and his fellow church-mates what science and technology were also doing to disparage religion, spirituality, and maintaining individual thoughts.
 Most Christians didn't grasp John's point about how some technological advances had dire consequences for Christians, Jews, and religious people.